teconiq-dev/Stardust/README.md

 #### Note

 Fork and pull requests are welcome.
 Please ensure that you have tested the changes before submitting a pull request.
-Feel free to open issules if you notice any bugs or have any suggestions.
+Feel free to open issues if you notice any bugs or have any suggestions.

 #### Links and Resources